Roger Rabbit short films: Plot

 The short features Roger Rabbit, Baby Herman and Mrs. Herman at the park setting up camp.
 Mrs. Herman plans to go hunting and leaves Roger in charge of watching Baby Herman.
-Trouble begins when Baby Herman wanders off into the dangers of the forest and Roger has to go and save him, leading to multiple calamities; such as Roger panicking at the sight of a caterpillar and spraying so much insecticide (named Mink-Off) that many trees die.
-Later, when Roger reads the nutrition on the box, Baby Herman follows a bee up to a beehive and goes to get some honey when Roger tries to save him.
-The beehive falls on Roger's head, causing him to get stung multiple times.
+Trouble begins when Baby Herman wanders into the forest's dangers, and Roger has to save him, leading to multiple calamities, such as Roger panicking at the sight of a caterpillar and spraying so much insecticide (named Mink-Off) that many trees die.
+Later, when Roger reads the nutrition label on the box, Baby Herman follows a bee up to a beehive and goes to get some honey when Roger tries to save him.
+The beehive falls on Roger's head, stinging him multiple times.
 The bees proceed to chase him, so Roger runs into a lake, where he panics at the sight of a shark's dorsal fin (which is actually controlled by Droopy).

-Later, Baby Herman follows a beaver (mistaking him for a dog), and is followed by Roger, who pursues after them.
+Later, Baby Herman follows a beaver (mistaking him for a dog), and is followed by Roger, who pursues them.
 Baby Herman follows the beaver up a pile of logs, and is pursued by Roger, who follows, only to have the log that Baby Herman and the beaver are on taken to the sawmill.
-This ends up with Roger being shredded by a sawmill (that of which the result is 13 tiny Rogers, which then join again into a regular-sized Roger, who follows Baby Herman (still following the beaver) onto a conveyor belt with logs).
+This ends up with Roger being shredded by a sawmill (the result being 13 tiny Rogers, which then join again into a regular-sized Roger, who follows Baby Herman (still following the beaver) onto a conveyor belt with logs).
 It ends up with the logs being thrown down a log flume, eventually landing in a river.
 The log, Roger, Baby Herman, and the beaver are on, crashes into a bear, who also ends up on the log.
-Then the four fall off a waterfall.
+Then the four fell off a waterfall.
 Roger's head gets stuck in a twig sticking out of the waterfall, and when he catches Baby Herman (holding on to the beaver), the bear grabs onto Roger's legs.
 The combined weight rebounds, sending all four flying, landing on a large boulder.